jdevfullstack-projects/converter-app/README.md

 ## Q&A

-If you have questions, please feel free to ask me.
+If you have questions, please feel free to ask me:

 <mongAlvarez@gmail.com>